Keyboard shortcuts

 2. Level size vs target – computed by levelTargets(), which dynamically adjusts the “base” level depending on total data volume.

 The highest adjusted score is processed first.
-L0 compactions can either move tables into the ingest buffer of the base level (cheap re‑parenting) or compact directly into a lower level when the overlap warrants it.
+L0 compactions can either move tables into the landing buffer of the base level (cheap re‑parenting) or compact directly into a lower level when the overlap warrants it.

-Planning now happens via compact.Plan: LSM snapshots table metadata into compact.TableMeta, compact.PlanFor* selects table IDs + key ranges, and LSM resolves the plan back to *table before executing.
+Planning now happens via Plan: LSM snapshots table metadata into TableMeta, PlanFor* selects table IDs + key ranges, and LSM resolves the plan back to *table before executing.

-2. Ingest Buffer
+2. Landing Buffer

-moveToIngest (see lsm/executor.go) performs a metadata-only migration:
+moveToLanding (see engine/lsm/compaction_executor.go) performs a metadata-only migration:

 1. Records a manifest.EditDeleteFile for the source level.